 As a Yank, I was very curious when I found this Rendles Cherry & Coconut Flapjack inside a museum café.
-My first thoughts were what the heck was a flapjack and it looked delicious!
+My first thoughts were what the heck was a flapjack, and it looked delicious!
 In the United States, a flapjack is a pancake but this was obviously not a pancake.
-I also love cherry and coconut, so I could not go wrong.
-Like any good food enthusiast would do, I bought it, ate it and really enjoyed it!
+I also enjoy the flavors of cherry and coconut, so I could not go wrong.
+Like any good food enthusiast would do- I bought it, ate it, and really enjoyed it.

-A British flapjack is a sweet bar cookie made simply of oats, butter, golden syrup and a pinch of salt.
+A British flapjack is a sweet bar cookie made simply of oats, butter, golden syrup, and a pinch of salt.
 In this case cherry and coconut were added, which was sweet and delicious.
-British flapjacks are traditionally served as a snack, tucked in with a lunch sack or a sweet treat served with coffee or tea.
+British flapjacks are traditionally served as a snack, tucked in with a lunch sack, or as a sweet treat served with coffee or tea.

 Sausage Roll and Hot Chocolate at Leeds Castle

-As with a hot dog in America, I always find there is too much bun so I fed the local swans and ducks a lot of the bread.
+As with a hot dog in America, I always find there is too much bun.
+I ended up feeding the local swans and ducks a lot of the bread.
 They really enjoyed it probably as much as I liked feeding it to them.

 Split Pea Soup

-I have eaten my share of split pea soup whilst traveling through England and it has always been great.
-I have found this flavorful bright green soup in fine dining establishments to local pubs, each bowl was delicious.
-I know that split pea soup is not everyone’s favorite and maybe you have only tried canned or dehydrated?
-Step beyond that and try it out freshly made in England!
+I have eaten my share of split pea soup whilst traveling through England, and it has always been great.
+I have found this flavorful and colorful soup in fine dining establishments to local pubs, and each bowl was delicious.
+I know that split pea soup is not everyone’s favorite, and maybe you have only tried canned or dehydrated.
+Step beyond that and try it out freshly made in England.

-If you are curious about split pea soup, I would recommend trying it in Britain and not from a can or dehydrated form.
-A traditional warm bowl of freshly made split pea soup with ham, served with crusty bread is heavenly and no other country does it better than England!
+If you are curious about split pea soup, I would recommend trying it homemade or in Britain, and not in a processed from.
+A traditional warm bowl of freshly made split pea with ham, and served with crusty bread is heavenly.
+No other country does it better than England!

 For years while visiting England, I had always found myself inside a Costa Coffee rather than a Starbucks.
-Not because it tastes better, but because it is different as we do not have this coffee chain back in the States.
-I do like it though for a quick coffee fix and a nibble.
+Not because it tastes better but because it is different, and we do not have this coffee chain back in the States.
+I do like it though for a quick coffee fix, and a nibble.